gbdrm/Regression/report.md

 | Campaign | 2.76 | 3.10 | 1 | 63 |
 | Previous | 0.58 | 2.30 | 0 | 275 |

-The subscription rate is only 11.7% - most people say no. Balance and duration have a lot of variation - some people have negative balances (overdrafts), others have over 100k.
-Contact duration varies a lot too, from 0 seconds to over an hour.
+Only 11.7% of people subscribed.
+Balance and duration have huge ranges - some people are in overdraft (negative balance), others have over 100k euros.
+Call duration goes from zero seconds up to over an hour.

 ## 5. Model Specification

-Running a multiple regression:

 **Subscription = β₀ + β₁(Age) + β₂(Balance) + β₃(Duration) + β₄(Campaign) + β₅(Previous) + ε**

-Where:
-- Y = Subscription (0 or 1)
-- X's = Age, Balance, Duration, Campaign, Previous

-Using basic OLS regression with lm() in R.
+Where subscription is coded 0/1, and we're using OLS regression (lm() in R).
+Yeah, we know this isn't ideal for binary outcomes - more on that in limitations.

-## 6. Regression Results and Coefficient Interpretation
+## 6. Regression Results and Interpretation

 | Variable | Coefficient | Std Error | t-value | p-value | Significance |
 |----------|------------|-----------|---------|---------|--------------|